 The pandemic took its toll on the competition in other ways, by limiting collaboration in areas where lockdowns were in place or delaying the arrival of building materials.
 In one case, a university team was banking on an outside firm to build modular components for its house when COVID forced the company out of business.

-The team from Chile faced especially difficult circumstances, according to Cobb.
+The team from Chile faced especially difficult circumstances, according to Carr.
 “They just struggled,” she said, “they clawed their way to the finish.
 They have been in very tight lockdown in Chile.
 Even their faculty advisor could not travel to the home because she was in a different jurisdiction and was not allowed to travel between jurisdictions.
 They just got their windows, which were sitting 20 kilometers away and could not be moved due to COVID restrictions.”

 They finished just in time.
 Officially, the family has not moved into that house, but at least one family member stays there every night so the house is not looted.

-Asked what struck her about the designs in general this year, Cobb said that offsite manufacturing of building compononline ents seems to be increasing.
+Asked what struck her about the designs in general this year, Carr said that offsite manufacturing of building compononline ents seems to be increasing.
 That was evident in a number of entries.
 Also, she said, the student designs make good use of developing technologies that are coming onto the market.

 “I see a real difference this year in the acceptability of the technology that these homes are using,” she said.
 “When we first started doing this, these homes were like UFOs, descended down on the National Mall.
 They were so crazy to be zero-energy.
 Now smart-home technology is everywhere.
 Any of us could go purchase it right now and use in our homes.
 We’ve turned a corner in a way.”